On this page:

 Certain traumas are more likely to lead to PTSD than others.
 For example, you are more likely to develop PTSD if the trauma you experienced was a rape/sexual assault, combat exposure, or childhood neglect/physical abuse.

-Adults with PTSD can have other problems as well, including depression, drug and alcohol abuse, or other anxiety problems (for example, panic disorder, social anxiety).
+Adults with PTSD often have other problems as well, including depression, drug and alcohol use problems, or other anxiety problems (for example, panic disorder, social anxiety).

 About the author